m18ru/classjoin/README.md

 It’s simplified version of `classnames` package.
 The original package is not very lage in size, but it can be a bit simpler.
 Also, it has no ES-modules verison, and TypeScript types should be installed separately.
-A lot of problems for so small and simple package, so I vrite my own in TypeScript.
+A lot of problems for so small and simple package, so I write my own in TypeScript.

 There is only two options: